Some posts contain compensated links. Please read this disclaimer for more info.

 Avoid Unexpected Charges

-The costs of hiring a car across the globe can be expensive, including Croatia.
+The costs of hiring a car across the globe can be expensive, including in Croatia.
 Do your research to avoid getting caught by extra or unknown charges, especially with cheap car rental Croatia companies.
 Be sure to ask upfront about the following things.

 - One-way hire fees